-1. Project creates of ngoing operational costs in FY 2025 and beyond: $lacktriangle$ YES \Box NO Ongoing Annual Cost: \$ 15,000 (Increased maintenance for site, tank & appurtenances
+Project creates ongoing operational costs in FY 2025 and beyond:

+∑ YES □ NO Ongoing Annual Cost: \$ 15,000 (Increased maintenance for site, tank & appurtenances)

-TOWN ARPA CSLFRF FUNDING APPLICATION ATTACHED: \Box YES \Box NO
+TOWN ARPA CSLFRF FUNDING APPLICATION ATTACHED: $\square$ YES $\square$ NO

-PROJECT STATUS & NOTES: An RFP for design services will be issued by the end of November 2021.
+PROJECT STATUS & NOTES: An RFP for design and engineering services was issued December 10, 2021 with a closing date of January 21, 2022.
 A selection committee will choose the design engineer.
 The Town is working with Loudoun County in order to provide a deed description of the property, which is located on land currently owned by the Loudoun County Board of Supervisors.
-Design and easement acquisition is expected to take 1- 11⁄2 years, with construction commencing in the 4th quarter of 2023.
+Design and easement acquisition are expected to take 1- $1\frac{1}{2}$ years, with construction commencing in the $4^{th}$ quarter of 2023.

-PROJECT PROFILE - Drinking Water Treatment - Project
+PROJECT PROFILE - Drinking Water Transmission Project # 22-04